-Look after your property year-round and prevent potentially expensive issues
+Look after your property year-round

 If your roof is damaged and left unrepaired it could leak into your attic and further into your house, causing mould and rot.
 Check it from the outside by looking for cracked, lifted, loose or worn tiles or slates, and on the inside by looking out for water spots, discolouration or sagging.
 If you have a flat roof, this is particularly important as they're more prone to leaks.